powerpak/pathospot-compare/README-database.md

 - `hospital_ID` (integer; **FK** to [`tHospitals`](#thospitals)): which hospital this isolate was collected from.
 - `order_date` (datetime): when this isolate was collected; named because as a backup we use the timestamp for when collection was ordered when an exact collection time is unavailable.
 - `collection_unit` (string): the name of the unit within the hospital [system] represented by `hospital_ID` where collection occurred.
 Can be any string.
 - `collection_sourceA` (string): optional.
-The first of two descriptors for how the specimen was collected.
+The first of two descriptors for how the specimen was collected, e.g. "Venipuncture".
 - `collection_sourceB` (string): optional.
-The second of two descriptors for how the specimen was collected.
+The second of two descriptors for how the specimen was collected, e.g. "Blood".
-- `procedure_desc` (string): describes what type of procedure was used to collect the specimen, e.g. a blood culture, a urine culture, a wound culture, etc.
+- `procedure_desc` (string): describes what type of procedure was used to collect the specimen, e.g. a blood culture, a urine culture, a wound culture, etc. Although we use codes directly from our EMR, e.g. "Culture-blood", you may use more human-friendly names.
-- `procedure_code` (string): the code used by the EMR to distinguish different procedures, sometimes useful when `procedure_desc` is ambiguous.
+- `procedure_code` (string): optional.
+The code used by the EMR to distinguish different procedures, sometimes useful when `procedure_desc` is ambiguous.
+We simply store codes from our EMR that have no external meaning.

 [erap]: https://erap.mssm.edu